anthonyhaj/battleships-PP3/README.md

 ## User Stories

 ### Users
-1. I want to be able to choose where to put my battleships
+1. I want to be able to choose if user would like to play
-2. I want to be able to see my game board and ships
+2. I want to be able to see where a user has placed their battleships
 3. I want to be able to see the opponents board
-4. I want to be able to play again
+4. I want to make sure user can place ships on valid targets

 ### Site Owner
 5. I want users to be able to enter correct coordinates
-6. I want users to be able to know when they have used the name coordinate
+6. I want users to be able to know when they have used the same coordinate
-7. I want users to know how coordinates should be entered and validated
+7. I want users to know if they have hit or missed their target
-8. I want users to be able to choose if they would like to start playing
+8. I want to be able to play again

 ## Technologies Used